 That was a chance to hear KD talk about a few projects he and his agent Rich Kleiman were putting together.
 As many NBA superstars these days, KD is about to debut a scripted series called “Swagger,” loosely based on his upbringing in Amateur Athletic Union (AAU) basketball.

 During his appearance, KD was asked about his social media availability.
-Specifically, the fact it seems like he replies to almost every comment and
+Specifically, the fact it seems like he replies to almost every comment and post about him on social media.
+Often described as sensitive and thin-skinned, KD explained why he can't put his phone down (via Fox News):

 “I don’t try to look at it as bigger than that or smaller than that.
 I just feel as though it’s so easy connecting with people watching the game of basketball and [who] may have seen you play in person or want to see you play,” Durant said.
 “If you got questions, if you wanna troll, if you wanna ask about different things, I’m always open to it.